Krista is an English bulldog owner and rescue volunteer. She's seen the consequences of bulldog neglect and seeks to educate others.

-Many people buy English Bulldogs because of their looks and have no clue the work that goes in to keeping these beautiful dogs happy and healthy.
+Many people buy English Bulldogs because of their looks and have no clue about the work that goes into keeping these beautiful dogs happy and healthy.
 I bought my first English Bulldog strictly based on their adorable faces and personality, and I learned quickly that the breed has many special needs and considerations that all owners should be aware of and comfortable with before bringing a wrinkly bundle of fur home.
-Don't read me wrong: I wouldn't trade my bulldogs for the world!
+Don't read me wrong: I wouldn't trade my Bulldogs for the world!
 However, I wish I would have been more prepared.

 Before buying or adopting an English Bulldog, please take into consideration the following facts and ask yourself some questions:

 - Am I willing to do that?

 - Do I have the time to devote to these needs?

 - Can I afford a breed whose care can often be expensive?

 - Will I actually put in the effort to give a Bulldog proper care?

 Too many Bulldogs wind up in shelters or with numerous health problems because their owners are not prepared.
 If after reading this article you answer "no" to any of these questions, please rethink bringing this breed home.